-The following example below is an example of how a service provider can use the decision tree to support Liz.
+The following example below is an example of how a service provider can use the decision tree to support Sasha.

-"What should my family and friends watch out for?"
+What should my family and friends watch for?

 There are many ways that friends and family can help older adults keep themselves safe.
 One way they can help is by staying vigilant for signs of elder abuse.